official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “… wanted to be in a position to engage constructively with this issue.
 This meant keeping you in the loop from a very early stage, as policy was being formulated,

-[^125] Minute McKane to Manning, 8 March 2002, ‘Iraq’.
+[^125]: Minute McKane to Manning, 8 March 2002, ‘Iraq’.
-[^126] Minute McKane to Manning, 8 March 2002, ‘Iraq’.
+[^126]: Minute McKane to Manning, 8 March 2002, ‘Iraq’.
-[^127] Manuscript comment Manning to McKane, 8 March 2002, on Minute McKane to Manning, 8 March 2002, ‘Iraq’.
+[^127]: Manuscript comment Manning to McKane, 8 March 2002, on Minute McKane to Manning, 8 March 2002, ‘Iraq’.

 447

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordso that your advice could be factored into the development of different options.
+so that your advice could be factored into the development of different options.
 It would not be helpful for you, or Ministerial colleagues, if you were presented at the last moment with a request for a ‘yes or no’ answer.
 You [were] always available to discuss these matters with Ministerial colleagues.” [^128]